algorithmiaio/dev-center/_pages/integrations/event_listeners.md

 ---
 layout: article
-title: "Event Listeners via Amazon SQS"
+title: "Amazon SQS Event Listeners"
 excerpt-short: "Set up an Event Listener to run an Algorithm with inputs from an Amazon SQS Queue"
 categories: [integrations]
 tags: [integrations]